dan1oo/Cphy_SSM/README.md

 ### 📚 Theoretical Background: State Space Models and S4

-Structured State Space Models (SSM) describe the dynamics of a hidden state evolving in time and producing an output.
-The general form of a continuous-time SSM is:
+Structured State Space Models (SSM) describe how a latent state evolves over time in response to inputs and produces outputs..
+The general form of a continuous-time linear-time-invariant (LTI) SSM is:

 <div align="center">
   <img src="SSM.png" alt="ssm" width="250">